Kasbah

-A kasbah (/ˈkæzbɑː/, also /ˈkɑːz-/; قصبة, /ar/, Maghrebi Arabic: /ar/), also spelled qasbah, qasba, qasaba, or casbah, is a fortress, most commonly the citadel or fortified quarter of a city.
-It is also equivalent to the term alcazaba in Spanish (/es/), which is derived from the same Arabic word.
+A kasbah (/ˈkæzbɑː/, also /ˈkɑːz-/; قصبة, /ar/, Maghrebi Arabic: /ar/), also spelled qasbah, qasba, qasaba, or casbah, is a fortress, most commonly a North African citadel or fortified quarter of a city.
+Spanish has the equivalent term alcazaba (/es/), derived from the same Arabic word.
 By extension, the term can also refer to a medina quarter, particularly in Algeria.
 In various languages, the Arabic word, or local words borrowed from the Arabic word, can also refer to a settlement, a fort, a watchtower, or a blockhouse.